• REVERSE MORTGAGE INFO

 Reverse Mortgage Myths

-Understanding reverse mortgages and the difference between what is true and what is not ~
+Understanding reverse mortgages and the differences between what is true and what is not ~

 Your home must be debt-free to qualify.

 FALSE.
-If you have an outstanding mortgage or equity loan balance, and as long as there is enough equity, you may be able to pay off your mortgage and qualify for a Reverse Mortgage.
-All current mortgages, judgments or liens must be paid from the Reverse Mortgage proceeds and are then added to your Reverse Mortgage balance.
-A Reverse Mortgage specialist will advise you of the amount you qualify to receive and if your current mortgage balances cause a shortfall.
-Even if there is a shortfall and you owe money at closing in order to pay off your current mortgage, you are permitted to do so.
+If you have an outstanding mortgage or equity loan balance, as long as there is enough equity in your home, you may be able to qualify for a Reverse Mortgage.
+All current mortgages, judgments or liens must be paid off with the Reverse Mortgage proceeds and will be added to your Reverse Mortgage balance.

 FALSE.
 Seniors from all walks of life are taking advantage of Reverse Mortgages.
-Even though some borrowers may have greater needs than others, a Reverse Mortgage can be an excellent financial or estate planning tool for anyone.
-Homeowners with high-value homes are using Reverse Mortgages in a variety of ways.
-Protecting their estate from some of the estate tax after their passing can be accomplished with a reverse mortgage since a reverse mortgage places a lien on the property, and that lien is not subject to estate tax.
-(Consult with your tax advisor.)
+Even though some borrowers may have greater needs than others, a Reverse Mortgage can be an excellent financial planning tool.
+Homeowners with significant income and high-value homes are using Reverse Mortgages in a variety of ways such as delaying Social Security, protecting their assets, and using home equity instead of tapping their retirement portfolios.
+However, many homeowners describe themselves as house-rich, cash poor!
+Whatever your current status, a reverse mortgage can be a great addition to an already solid financial plan for retirement.

-Only those borrowers with excellent credit and income can qualify for a Reverse Mortgage.
+Only those borrowers with excellent credit scores can qualify for a Reverse Mortgage.

 FALSE.
-Although there will be a Financial Assessment to determine whether a reverse mortgage borrower can pay the taxes and homeowner's insurance (and other fees) on their home, you can still obtain a Reverse Mortgage once approved.
-Your credit does not have to be perfect, and a certain credit score is not required.
-But there are certain parameters required by HUD and lenders in order to pass the financial assessment.
+Although there will be a financial assessment to determine whether a reverse mortgage borrower can pay the taxes and homeowner's insurance on their home, you can still obtain a Reverse Mortgage.
+Your credit score does not have to be perfect, and a minimum credit score is not required.
+But there are certain parameters required in order to pass the financial assessment.

 Bankruptcy, foreclosure, and judgments prevent you from obtaining a Reverse Mortgage.

 FALSE.
-Borrowers who are currently in bankruptcy or foreclosure may be able to secure a Reverse Mortgage.
+Borrowers who are currently in chapter 13 bankruptcy may be able to secure a Reverse Mortgage.
 Your bankruptcy trustee may give you permission for the Reverse Mortgage to go forward.
 But you must show you've been on time with your bankruptcy payments for 12 months.
 You will have to obtain approval from the court to go forward with the reverse mortgage.
-And depending on how you have paid your real estate taxes and your credit profile show on your credit report, you may be required to have a LESA, Life Expectancy Set Aside so your lender will be able to pay your real estate taxes and homeowner's insurance for the life of the loan (your life expectancy).
-(Consult with your attorney and the courts for more information).
+Judgments will have to be paid in full at closing.
+If there is equity in your home and enough time, you may be able to avoid foreclosure with a reverse mortgage.
+It is important that you consult your attorney for information.

-Once you know the truth, the decision is easier.
+Once you know the facts, the decision is easier.

 The lender will take title to my home and own my home if I take out a Reverse Mortgage.